mammuth/aws-streaming-server-adapter/README.md

 It's also capable of deleting idle channels with all attached entities.

 The intended use-case is to have a system spin up streaming server infrastructure as it needs it, eg. for user-generated streaming content (aka Twitch.tv-like services).

+### Usage

+If you intend to use this, you'll likely do some adjustments to the configurations of the crated resources (it currently does audio-only HLS with a biased configuration for adaptive streaming and available bitrates)